humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

 If possible, please also provide detailed step-by-step instructions to reproduce the issue.
 This will ensure that we can replicate the problem, and avoids back-and-forth conversations.

-## Environment Setup and Configuration.
+## Environment Setup and Configuration

 Please let us know what environments the bug is occurring in, what configuration you have in `composer.json` under the `extra.altis` property (making sure to redact any sensitive information like API keys), and whether you were able to reproduce the bug locally or not.